mattpetosa/mattpetosa/README.md

 ## 💫 About Me

-I'm an engineer working in **lab software automation** — building tooling around chromatography data systems so the boring, error-prone parts of instrument software stop eating people's days.
+I'm an engineer working in **lab software automation** — building tooling around chromatography data systems.

 Outside of work I run a small fleet of self-hosted services on my own Debian box behind nginx and Cloudflare.
-Most of them started as "this should take an afternoon" and turned into something with a database, an admin panel, and opinions.

 - 🔭 Currently building — cost-of-ownership tooling for cars, a live space-mission dashboard, and deployment tooling for lab instruments
 - 🧰 Comfort zone — Python, Flask, SQLite, nginx, Docker, and a terminal